rniemela77/discord-bot/README.md

 ## TODO:

-- server/frontend: handle all edge/error cases for logging in
 - server/frontend: handle all edge/error cases for creating a task
 - frontend: create form component so no need to duplicate CSS/loadingspinner
 - frontend: when an API request is made that will be reflected in the UI (creating a task for instance), consider directly changing the store/state to create a snappier experience.
 Figure out how to handle the API failures.